-- Sure we serve great food at the 42 stations in our three dining halls but an occasional change of pace is a good thing.
+- Sure we serve great food at 42 stations in three dining halls but an occasional change of pace is a good thing.

-- We run several of the places in the campus food courts.
+- Campus food courts.
 Chick fil-A, Sbarro, Subway, Taco Bell, and Auntie Anne’s In the Stamp and in Glenn Martin Engineering take Dining Dollars.

 - You want Starbucks?
-Dining Dollars work at 6 campus cafes serving Starbucks.
+Dining Dollars work at six campus cafes serving Starbucks.

-- To stock up on snacks for your room
+- To stock up on snacks, etc. for your room

-- Five campus convenience shops accept Dining Dollars.
+- Six campus convenience shops accept Dining Dollars.
 Grab some favorites to eat in your room.